-Road accidents are one of the leading cause of deaths globally.
+Road accidents are one of the leading causes of deaths globally.
 We, students of DP 1 begun a service project- Road Safety Awareness In Underprivileged Students.
 The primary aim of the project was to spread awareness about Road Safety, to the children of the Akshar Foundation.
 This NGO provides free education to underprivileged students in our city, Gurugram, and we believed that we could do our part and help teach the students, specifically educating them pertaining to this increasingly relevant topic, especially when our cities grow larger, and more centred around transport.
 We taught them to recognize dangerous situations and to make decisions about safe behaviour .

 Whilst looking at prospective projects to pursue, we, the students of DP 1 realised the topic of Road Safety is one that is often overlooked, even though it is vital for children to be aware of certain rules that exist when one is travelling by road, in order for them to be able to keep themselves and others safe.
-According to recent statistics, there is at least 1 road-related death every 4 minutes, which means that there are approximately 360 deaths per day, while at least 16 children die on Indian roads daily, which is approximately 480 children per month, and all of these deaths are entirely preventable if the people involved had received the adequate information regarding how one should behave on and nearby roads.
-Moreover, as urbanisation rapidly increases, it seems to be, as one would colloquially put it, ‘common sense’ for road safety to be a necessary part of our school syllabus, however, only children who are financially comfortable are recipients to these key skills.
+According to recent statistics, there is at least 1 road-related death every 4 minutes, which means that there are approximately 360 deaths per day, while at least 16 children die on Indian roads daily, which is approximately 480 children per month, and all of these deaths would have been entirely preventable if the people involved had received the adequate information regarding how one should behave on and nearby roads.
+Moreover, as urbanisation rapidly increases, it seems to be, as one would colloquially put it, ‘common sense’ for road safety to be a necessary part of our school syllabus.
+However, only children who are financially comfortable are recipients to these key skills.
 Moreover, teaching students about road safety makes children more aware and alert when it comes to activities and daily takes, whether it be crossing roads or being sure to make use of the sidewalks, as roads are a fundamental part of our daily lives.
 It is one of the principal constituents that will remain important and applicable for the rest of their lives, hence its need to exist in our education systems.

 Hence, we felt that nothing was more fitting than to spread awareness about how one should conduct themselves on and off the roads.
 We intended to deliver this message through the means of interactive games, whether it be to introduce the children to signs or to discuss colours and their significance, etcetera.
 We specifically wished to cater to school-going students.